Michael Nyarwa

 Brigadier Michael Nyarwa, is a Ugandan military officer in the Uganda People's Defence Forces (UPDF).
-Effective 2018, he is the Commander of UPDF Marine Forces, a specialized division of the Ugandan military, responsible for security, safe travel and responsible use of Uganda's waterways, including lakes and rivers.
+Effective 2009, he is the Commander of UPDF Marine Forces, a specialized division of the Ugandan military, responsible for the security, safe travel and responsible use of Uganda's waterways, including lakes and rivers.

 In addition to security, the Uganda marine unit enforces fishing laws on Ugandan waterways.
 They also participate in international peace-keeping missions.
-The Uganda Marine Forces assist in national waterway rescue missions, as well.
+The UPDF Marine Forces assist in national waterway rescue missions, as well.